Dense and comeager conjugacy classes in zero-dimensional dynamics: Introduction

 In \cite{Hochman2012}, Hochman claims that there is a dense conjugacy class in $\Xi_\Tr(G)$ for $G = \Z^d$ and provides a general argument that does not depend on the structure of the group.
 However, this argument is incorrect and we have the following theorem.
 See \autoref{sec:transitive-actions} for more details.

-\begin{theorem} Let $G$ be a group which is free or virtually polycyclic.
+\begin{theorem} Let $G$ be a group which is hyperbolic or virtually polycyclic.
 Then $\Xi_\Tr(G)$ has a dense conjugacy class iff $G$ is virtually cyclic. \end{theorem}

-The proof of this theorem proceeds through a general criterion, again based on subshifts, for the (non-)existence of a dense conjugacy class in $\Xi_\Tr(G)$ that we are able to verify in the above cases using the \df{special symbol property} introduced by Dahmani and Yaman in \cite{Dahmani2008}.
+The proof of this theorem proceeds through a general criterion, again based on subshifts, for the (non-)existence of a dense conjugacy class in $\Xi_\Tr(G)$ that we are able to verify in the above cases using a relativized version of the \df{special symbol property} introduced by Dahmani and Yaman in \cite{Dahmani2008}.
+The proof for hyperbolic groups is based on finite automata.